Gharda Institute Of Technology

 Laboratories Mechanical Engineering

 Laboratories Home Mechanical Engineering Laboratories Mechanical Engineering GIT Institute https://www.youtube.com/watch?v=_9L5bpzHVR8&list=PLfox3TLTR2yr8w8Vxrj0usbNphorhy7U1&index=2The Department is equipped with 12 labs, departmental computer centre, departmental library, seminar hall, classrooms with modern teaching aids and staff rooms.
 Laboratories Thermal Engineering Lab Refrigeration and Air-Conditioning Lab Mechanical Measurement Lab Mechatronics Lab Fluid Mechanics lab Hydraulic Machinery lab IC Engine & Automobile Lab Heat & Mass Transfer lab CAD Lab 01 CAD Lab 02 Strength of Material Lab Material Technology lab Engineering Mechanics Lab Theory of Machine Lab Mechanical Vibration Lab Workshop – Machine shop, Welding Shop, Carpentry Shop, Fitting Shop, Plumbing Shop, Blacksmithy Shop, CNC shop Departmental Seminar Hall Well equipped with audio/Video Facility, LCD Projector, OHP’s, Multimedia PC, Internet/Intranet facility.
 Well Equipped Class Rooms Healthy, Species, Good Light, Fan Arrangement with OHP Facility.
+Virtual Tour: Mechanical Dept.

 Mechanical Engineering